Remote Control Schema

 }

-A developer wants to control MAA with their QQBot (QQ is an instant messaging software,like WhatsApp or Telegram), so they develop a backend exposed on the public network, providing two endpoints:
+Developer A wants to control MAA with their QQ Bot, so they developed a backend exposed on public internet providing two endpoints:

 https://myqqbot.com/maa/getTask